 Body recovered after apparent drowning in Minneapolis

-MINNEAPOLIS (AP) — Authorities say a body has been recovered from a pond on the edge of downtown Minneapolis, after crews responded to reports of a man struggling to swim.
+MINNEAPOLIS.
+(KEYC) - Authorities say a body has been recovered from a pond on the edge of downtown Minneapolis after crews responded to reports of a man struggling to swim.

-The Hennepin County Sheriff’s Office dive team recovered the body from Loring Pond late Sunday.

-The Minneapolis Fire Department initially responded and fire crews believed they saw the man before he submerged.

 Copyright 2021 The Associated Press.
 All rights reserved.